-It is the smallest of the Dodecanese islands.
+It is the smallest of the Dodecanese islands but is one of the most famous Mediterranea ports.
 70 miles from Rhodes, it is the extreme eastern outpost of Greece.
 You can moor anywhere and the area is known for very quiet weather.
 A small corner of paradise lost in the limelight in 1991 when Gabriele Salvatores turned his masterpiece “Mediterraneo” on the island.
 Unfortunately, tourist flows have increased strongly, especially during the summer.
 The best time to drop the anchor is between September and October when you can enjoy crystal clear water and breathtaking sunsets in total relaxation.
 “Remember that night, white steps in the moonlight” recites the opening words of the song “Castellorizon, on a island” by Pink Floyd leader David Gilmour, bewitched by the charm of the island .
 Explore these 9 square kilometers of enchantment and poetry, and do not forget to taste the excellent moussaka!

 Easily accessible from Hyères, the largest of the Gold Islands to the north, it boasts wide beaches, while to the south the profile of the coast becomes more jagged, crowning itself with the classic Mediterranean scrub: spend a night at anchor among the scent of pines and heather is an exciting experience, like plunging into crystal waters surrounded by fish of all kinds.
 Also worth a visit are the smaller Port-Cros (home of the homonymous nature park) and Île du Levant, where in 1931 one of the longest naturist villages was founded, Heliopolis.

-The most classic of the pearls of the Côte d’Azur with its splendid fortified citadelle and the medieval village.
+The most classic of the Mediterranean ports.
+Saint-Tropez is in Côte d’Azur with its splendid fortified citadelle and the medieval village.
 Although, until the ’50s, it was a simple fishing village, it became a place of international fame for being the background of “Piace a troppi”, the 1957 film that launched Brigitte Bardot as a European star and for the famous song “Saint-Tropez Twist” by Peppino Di Capri.
 The commercial port soon became a tourist resort and currently houses the great yachts belonging to the international jet-set, while preserving all the charm of Mediterranean France.